Bhupesh-V/30-seconds-of-cpp/vector/vector.md

-# vector
+# Vector

-**Description :** Vectors are sequence containers representing arrays that can change in size, they are a generic templete and will use what ever generic type you assign to it.
-Vectors are similar to Arrays in that they hold data in cells, these cells are dynamically allocated and deallocated automatically.
-Below are 4 constructor examples of how to create a Vector objects.
+**Description :** Vectors are sequence containers representing arrays that can change in size, they are a generic templete and will use whatever generic type you assign to it.
+Vectors are similar to arrays in that they hold data in cells, these cells are dynamically allocated and deallocated automatically.
+Below are 4 constructor examples of how to create vector objects.

 **Example** :